rackerlabs/rackspace-how-to/content/cloud-servers/managing-my-server.md

 product_url: cloud-servers
 ---

+This article describes the different methods for performing server management tasks in the Cloud Control Panel.
 You can use the Cloud Control Panel to perform administrative tasks in as few clicks as possible.
-This article describes the different methods for performing server management tasks in the control panel.

 ### Accessing server management tasks

-You can use the gear menu or the Actions menu to perform management operations on your server.
+You can use the gear menu or the **Actions** menu to perform management operations on your server.

 #### Gear menu